devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 - Allow selected permissions

 {{% notice tip %}}
-We could create a workspace from one of the templates that come with CodeReady Workspaces, but we want to use a customized workspace with some additionally defined plugins in a [v2 devfile](https://devfile.io/) in our git repo.
+We could create a workspace from one of the templates that come with DevSpaces, but we want to use a customized workspace with some additionally defined plugins in a [v2 devfile](https://devfile.io/) in our git repo.
 With devfiles you can share a complete workspace setup and with the click of a link and you will end up in a fully configured project in your browser.
 {{% /notice %}}

 - In the left menu click on **Create Workspace**